hurpey/FinalProject/README.md

 ### Research Question:

-What socioeconomic and demographic factors impact income at a county level in the US?
+What socioeconomic and demographic factors impact income at a county level in the United States of America (USA)?

 ### Reason this Topic was Selected:

+Rising economic inequality in the United States has been an issue for the past few years.
+The objective of this analysis is to determine how various socioeconomic and demographic factors affect household income levels among counties in the USA.
+Factors considered include age, gender, ethnicity, employment status, occupation, education level, and household and living arrangements.

 ### Resources: